Luthetus/Luthetus.Ide/README.md

 This is not a matter of undercutting the market, nor is it a matter of me attempting to justify a badly coded product.

-An IDE is a ubiquitous tool for programming.
-Ubiquitous software tooling should not be proprietary software that traps the individual into an ecosystem.
+I believe there needs to exist an IDE that is not proprietary software, and not exclusive to any specific programming environment.

 ## Installation:
 [INSTALLATION.md](./INSTALLATION.md)